csxiera/PGx-Imputation-Analysis/README.md

    - **Output:** `master_stars_vcf_to_csv.csv`
    - **Output Location:** `results`

-**BUG:** The positions in 1000G VCF files do not align with PharmVar positions for either build 37 or 38, and the 1000G files lack rsid values.
-As a result, this method cannot be used to map 1000G build 38 data.
-1000G build 37 data can be successfully mapped using this method, which was originally used in thesis.<br>
+**IMPORTANT:** The `1000g b38` files do not align with the PharmVar positions and lack rsid values.
+As a result, this method cannot be used for this data.

    - **Ex.** BP Position Ranges for Chr 22:
       - PharmVar build 37: 42522613 - 42525755